 The schematic for the o_C module is copyright M. Stadler and is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

 Anyone wishing to use the o_C schematic to create a derivative version of the o_C module hardware is welcome to do so provided that you observe the requirements of the CC-BY-NC-SA license.
-If you are using the schematic to create a version of o_C for a different format, the NC (non-commercial) clause of the license means that you may NOT sell that version without obtaining written, explicit permission to do so from the copyright holder 9M.
-Stadler).
+If you are using the schematic to create a derived version of o_C (eg for a different format, or with a different module layout or width), the NC (non-commercial) clause of the license means that you may NOT sell that version without obtaining written, explicit permission to do so from the copyright holder (Max Stadler).
+All you need to do in the first instance is send Max an email, requesting permission to sell your derivative version of o_C, and to make arrangements to contribute a small sum to the o_C research and development fund for each PCB/panel/kit/module you sell.

 PCBs and panels